2032 Summer Olympics: Venues

-The Venues were announced by the Queensland premier, David Crisafulli on March 25/ 2025 Venues will be located in three zones in South East Queensland: Brisbane as the main host city, and the neighbouring city of Gold Coast and the region of Sunshine Coast.
-Another two cities in Queensland will host football preliminaries: Cairns, and Townsville.
-Melbourne and Sydney — Australia's two previous host cities in 1956 and 2000, respectively — will also host football preliminaries.
+The Games will use a mix of new, renovated, and expanded venues across Brisbane, Gold Coast, and the Sunshine Coast, Cairns, and Townsville, Queensland.
+Melbourne and Sydney—Australia's two previous host cities in 1956 and 2000, respectively—will also host football preliminaries.

-The Games will use a mix of new, renovated, and expanded venues.
-A new 63,000-seat stadium will be built at Victoria Park, which will host the ceremonies and athletics events; it will replace Brisbane's main existing stadium, the Gabba, following the Games.
+A new 63,000-seat stadium will be built at Victoria Park, which will host the ceremonies and athletics events; it will replace Brisbane's historic Gabba stadium as the city's main facility for Australian rules football and cricket following the Games.
 The Centenary Pool Complex will be expanded with a new 25,000-seat aquatics centre, while the Queensland Tennis Centre will be expanded with 12 new courts and a 3,000-seat show court.

 Venue construction and renovations

 The Gabba was originally slated to be reconstructed to host the ceremonies and athletics, expanding it to 50,000 seats and adding a new pedestrian plaza.
 The costs of the Gabba project were scrutinized by politicians; it was originally announced at a cost of $1 billion, but by February 2023, it had increased to $2.7 billion, which would be paid entirely by the state.
 Scrutiny over the Gabba project grew after Victoria withdrew its hosting of the 2026 Commonwealth Games due to cost concerns.
 In December 2023, Lord Mayor Adrian Schrinner withdrew his support for the project, stating that Brisbane 2032 had "become more about overpriced stadiums rather than the promise of vital transport solutions", and that a parallel proposal to build a $137 million stadium on the Brisbane Showgrounds (which would have housed the Gabba's tenants during construction) was the "final straw".

 On 13 December 2023, Premier of Queensland Steven Miles announced the establishment of a Brisbane 2032 infrastructure authority, and an independent review of the Games' venue plans.
-On 18 March 2024, Miles announced that the Gabba reconstruction had been scrapped as a result, and that Lang Park (which is already scheduled to host rugby sevens and football) and Queensland Sport and Athletics Centre (QSAC) would host ceremonies and athletics instead.
+On 18 March 2024, Miles announced that the Gabba reconstruction had been scrapped as a result, and that Lang Park (which is already scheduled to host rugby sevens and football) and Queensland Sport and Athletics Centre (QSAC) would respectively host the ceremonies and athletics instead.
 Both venues would be refurbished, while reports that had been commissioned as part of the Gabba project would be used to guide future work on the stadium.
-A proposed 17,000-seat indoor arena known as Brisbane Live (which was slated to host aquatics events) was also relocated to the Roma Street Parkland, rather than above the Roma Street railway station.
-The review recommended the construction of a new 55,000 seat stadium at Victoria Park, but Miles stated he wanted Brisbane 2032 to be a "low-cost" games, and that he could not justify a $3.4 billion stadium "when Queenslanders are struggling with housing and other costs".
+A proposed 17,000-seat indoor arena known as Brisbane Live (which was slated to host swimming and water polo events) was also relocated to the Roma Street Parkland, rather than above the Roma Street railway station.
+The review recommended the construction of a new 55,000-seat stadium at Victoria Park, but Miles stated he wanted Brisbane 2032 to be a "low-cost" Games, and that he could not justify a $3.4 billion stadium "when Queenslanders are struggling with housing and other costs".